 Diagnosis of Hernia

-The diagnosis of hernia is mainly through physical examination which is conducted by the doctor in his office.
+The diagnosis is usually through physical examination which is conducted by the doctor in his office.
 The doctor could also ask for further imaging studies like barium X-rays or endoscopy especially when suspecting a hiatal hernia and an ultrasound scan when suspecting umbilical hernia in babies.

 Hernias are typified or classed based on the site of the herniation.
-The five most common types of hernia are:
+The five most common types are:

 1. Inguinal Hernia

 This occurs when the intestine push through a weak spot in the lower abdomen around the inguinal canal located in the groin area.
 The inguinal canal is where the spermatic cord passed through into the scrotum to hold the testes in place in males, whiles in females, the ligament that holds the uterus in place passes through there.